walkingfeet/pairing-exercise/README.md

 7. Contract first - public API may have contract first principle.
 Out of scope
 8. Traefik setup - removed it for simplicity of the project - it requires additional setup which not suites in time
 9. Setup and add Ktlint
+10. Logger debug - in some critical places I used logger, but decided not to overflow project with log.info etc.

 DN comments - They are not part of documentation but comments to understand why solution was made